-- If operational security is not maintained, you can unintentionally make yourself a target
+- If operational security is not maintained, you can unintentionally make yourself a target.

-They are very aware of what is going on in the world by constantly watching the news, stock markets, weather patterns, space events, and all other information that is pertinent.
+They are very aware of what is going on in the world by constantly watching the news, mainstream media, stock markets, weather patterns, space events, and all other information that is pertinent.

-- By being so utterly prepared this individual will surely have a good head start in the event of a disaster and will likely be well off.
+- By being so utterly prepared this individual will surely have a good head start in the event of a disaster and will likely be well-off.

 - The biggest drawback of this approach is how it affects life before a disaster ever happens.
-By being so focused on preparations for something that has notyet happened, it is easy to forget to live life as it is happening.
+By being so focused on preparations for something that has not yet happened, it is easy to forget to live life as it is happening.

 My Experience as a Prepper

-I thought I would briefly share my experience as I have personally gone through all three of these stages.
+I thought I would briefly share my experience, as I have personally gone through all three of these stages.

-Maybe it’s a youth thing or an empowering train of thought to think that you can take care of everything all of the time but I started with the mindset of both the lone wolf and the hyper-focused prepper.
+Maybe it’s a youth thing or an empowering train of thought to think that you can take care of everything all of the time, but I started with the mindset of both the lone wolf and the hyper-focused prepper.
 Actually, let me back up a bit.

 I briefly started out with the community mindset.
-At the time my major roadblock was getting others on board.
-Back then it was more common to run into people that thought talking about preparedness in this form was…silly.
+At the time, my major roadblock was getting others on board.
+Back then, it was more common to run into people that thought talking about preparedness in this form was…silly.

-I am simply sharing my thoughts on my life experiences as it relates to preparing for bad times.
-If there is one take away from this article, I hope that it is this.
-There is not much meaning in spending an entire life merely surviving, one must remember to live.
+I am simply sharing my thoughts on my life and my experiences as it relates to preparing for bad times and the prepper world.
+If there is one takeaway from this article, I hope that it is this: There is not much meaning in spending an entire life merely surviving, one must remember to live.